FAQ

 Question: Where do you live and who lives with you?

-Canada, with my husband, David Aksomitis.
-We were married June 16, 1973, so have been married forever.
-I have three sons and three great daughters-in-law, and one grandson, who just lives a few blocks away from me, so he always brings his parents over for Sunday night supper.
+Answer: Linda lives in the town of Qu’Appelle, Saskatchewan, Canada, with her husband, David Aksomitis.
+They were married June 16, 1973, so have been married forever.
+They have three sons and three great daughters-in-law, and two grandsons who are 24 years apart!

 Question: What’s your favourite …?